 Welcome to my educational website.
-Here you will find my latest blog posts, information about my classroom activities, and my all new Global Education Guide pages.
+Here you will find my blog posts, information about my classroom activities, and my Global Education Guide pages.
 Please check out my work and let me know what you think.

 Global Education Guide